 Alba Iulia boasts an impressive citadel and sits on Roman remains.
 We would highly recommend you check out Alba Iulia, a half-day to a day here would be enough to explore the citadel.
 Full post coming!

 Maramures, in the north of Romania, nestled against the Ukraine border is an absolutely stunning part of the world where time stands still.
 It is where we chose to live.
-It’s green and unspoilt, the meadows grow thick with wild flowers and the way of life is simple, traditional and beautiful.
+It’s green and unspoilt, the meadows grow thick with wildflowers and theold way of life is simple, traditional and beautiful.

 Villagers dress in traditional costume regularly, not just for church on Sunday and local festivals and traditions hold strong.
-The people here are our heroes, wonderful people and skilled at everything from sewing, to carpentry, to building haystacks to producing all their own food and alcohol and preserving it for winter.
-We learned so much ( and had to learn some Romanian ) by living alongside them for 3 years.
+Traditionally people here are skilled at everything from sewing, to carpentry, to building haystacks to producing all their own food and alcohol and preserving it for winter.
+The old ways are gradually disappearing as the modern world marches in.